AmbrosoneMatteo/VagrantAdminer/README.md

     PASS="M1ck3yM0us3"
 ```

+### ho-setup.sh

+ho-setup.sh changes the neplan configuration file in the web-host machine to set a permanent ipv4 address instead of using the Host-Only DHCP provided By VirtualBox

 ## SSH

 SSH key authentication has been disabled due to a problem, if you want to enable it remove this line from the VagrantFile